aregmk6/cppwebserver/README.md

 #### 11/04/26:
 * created thread pool support and made skeleton for a new parser.
 Gonna start working on the parser now, got a good idea from this [project](https://github.com/nekipelov/httpparser.git).

+#### 12/04/26:
+* Extended the skeleton to be an actual implementation.
+Now on to work on the parser, semester is gonna start now, so it's probably gonna take a few days.
+But the project is looking a lot nicer now in general.
+It's 2AM, good night.